Jagorii/Text-Classification/README.md

 # Text-Classification
-Here, I use distillBERT to classify text.
+Here, I use distillBERT to classify text into five selected categories.